developer-program/engineering-track/docs/software-designs/design-principles.md

 Adapted from "Design Principles and Design Patterns" by Bob Martin, in 2000.
 In 2004, Michael Feathers realised that the principles could arrange to form the acronym SOLID.

-Bob Martin started to assemble rules of what makes code that is easy to maintain in the late 1980s and finalise them only more than a decade after.
+Bob Martin started to assemble rules of what makes code easy to maintain in the late 1980s and only finalised them more than a decade after.

 1. Single Responsibility Principle(SRP)
 2. Open-Closed Principle(OCP)